Project Description

 Soil improvement and reinforcement by dynamic compaction

 The municipality of Trélazé, on the outskirts of Angers, was a major centre for slate-quarrying throughout its long industrial history, from the middle of the 16th century until the eventual closure of the last slate quarries in March 2014.
-Menard has been working since the end of April 2022 to improve the soil on this industrial wasteland and give it a new lease of life with the construction of a tertiary and logistics business park.
+Menard has been working between mid April to beginning of june 2022 to improve the soil on this industrial wasteland and give it a new lease of life with the construction of a tertiary and logistics business park.

 New life for an industrial wasteland